-The Chief Revenue Officer is more of a strategist than someone who wheels and deals and woos clients.
+The role of the Chief Revenue Officer or CRO demands more of a strategist than someone who wheels and deals and woos clients.
 Revenues are all encompassing in an organization and include a broad spectrum of streams.
 Finding news business, marketing, and renewals and upsells are just some of the segments of the revenue side of an organization, and while a Chief Sales Officer thrives on taking action, a Chief Revenue Officer sits back and builds a strategy that ensures maximum profitability in the long run.

 While a background in sales certainly wouldn’t hurt, a Chief Revenue Officer can come from any number of backgrounds.
 They could be a marketing expert that knows exactly which message the team sends out to the community.
 They could be a logistics expert that strategizes with numbers and calculations.
 Truthfully, the almighty dollar is what makes or breaks an organization, so the Chief Revenue Officer needs to simultaneously be thinking about the present and the future.

-The position of Chief Revenue Officer was created in Silicon Valley by early tech companies.
+The CRO role was created in Silicon Valley by early tech companies.
 It was meant to try and maximize revenue streams that could be made from a given product or software.
 It’s a nice analogy to use for a sports franchise, as the organization uses a single product on the field: the team’s performance.
 From there, organizations can get creative with how many revenue streams they can make from that main product.